Individual Resource Games and Resource Redistributions: Introduction

 We will consider individual resource games defined formally in Section~\ref{sec:irg-dp}.
 Each player $i$ of a game will be endowed with a \emph{multiset} of resources $\epsilon_i$.
-An action for Player~$i$ will be to contribute a subset of $\epsilon_i$.\footnote{Individual resource games were called \emph{ideal} resource games in~\cite{Tr16ijcai} to reflect the fact that \emph{any} subset of the endowments can be used by the players.} An \emph{(action) profile} specifies a contribution for every players.
+An action for Player~$i$ will be to contribute a subset of $\epsilon_i$.
+An \emph{(action) profile} specifies a contribution for every player.
 An \emph{outcome} will be a context consisting of a \emph{multiset} of resources resulting from a profile.
 Then, each player $i$ has a goal $\gamma_i$, which is a resource, represented by \emph{one} formula of \logica.
 An outcome $X$ satisfies the goal of Player $i$ if there is a proof of $X \vdash \gamma_i$ in the logic \logica.
 This will mean that the resources in $X$ \emph{can} be consumed so as to produce $\gamma_i$.\footnote{Indeed, $X \vdash \gamma_i$ indicates that the resources $X$ are sufficient to produce $\gamma_i$, and $X \vdash \gamma_j$ indicates that the resources $X$ are sufficient to produce $\gamma_j$.
 It may be however that the resources $X$ are not sufficient to produce $\gamma_i$ and $\gamma_j$ simultaneously.}